fractalmandala/brhatNew/src/routes/dhiti/synrecone.md

 At all levels, the key thing to do is examine core Sanskritic etymologies- for the Pāṇinian dhātu’s potency in re-establishing synaptic connections is, as yet, unrealised.
 We will do this through processes of ontical bloom/ ucchvas- a term used here to mean the generation of hitherto dormant cognitive pathways, which in turn bring new realizations on matters of being, reality, and existence.
 In this essay, we will detail layers 1 and 2- the ontical and the ontological.

 #### Sūtras, or Design Principles
-As Shri Shivakumar expertly details in (this article)[https://www.indictoday.com/research/sutra-system-realizing-ruta/], sūtras represent an essential unit of Bhāratīya cognition.
+As Shri Shivakumar expertly details in [this article](https://www.indictoday.com/research/sutra-system-realizing-ruta/), sūtras represent an essential unit of Bhāratīya cognition.
 They are aspects of ṛta encoded in aphorisms or principles in concise, computational forms.
 Using sūtras we can generate objects- or ontical forms- representing the same truth a given sūtra contains.
 To quote from the article:

 > At times, these Sūtras are too specific and limited in scope.
 At times, they expand themselves into containing very large parts of the universe and hence they assume the form of a Fundamental Principle/Mūla Tattva.